Bhargav-P-Y/AI-Projects/README.md

-# CODSOFT
+# AI projects
-A repo for the AI tasks
+A repository consisting of 3 AI projects!